10DLC Campaign Form Help

 Use Case Description

-The Use Case Description should be used to describe what messaging will be used for with your local phone numbers.
+The Use Case Description should describe what messaging will be used for with your local phone numbers.
 While it can include a short description of the brand, the majority of the text should describe the use-case and how you will be using SMS/MMS.

 There is a minimum of 40 characters for the Campaign Description, so short notes such as “customer service” will not be accepted.